saasform/saasform/packages/express-session-jwt/README.md

 #### Options

-`@saasform/express-session` accepts these properties in the options object.
+`express-session-jwt` accepts these properties in the options object.

 ##### keys